gdsec-test/dcu-auto-abuse-id/README.md

  Optionally, you may provide the flags `--with-coverage --cover-package=service/` to `nosetests` to determine the test coverage of the project.

  ## Built With
- DMV is built utilizing the following key technologies
+ Auto Abuse ID is built utilizing the following key technologies
  1. BlindAl
  2. dcdatabase